Valerie Vaz

-Valerie Carol Marian Vaz (born 7 December 1954) is a British Labour Party politician and solicitor serving as the Member of Parliament (MP) for Walsall South since 2010.
-She served as the Shadow Leader of the House of Commons from 2016 to 2021 in the Shadow Cabinets of Jeremy Corbyn and Keir Starmer.
+Valerie Carol Marian Vaz (born 7 December 1954) is a British Labour politician and former solicitor who has been the Member of Parliament (MP) for Walsall and Bloxwich, previously Walsall South, since 2010.
+She served as Shadow Leader of the House of Commons from 2016 to 2021 in the Shadow Cabinets of Jeremy Corbyn and Keir Starmer.

-Background
+Early life and career

-Vaz was born in Aden (now part of Yemen) to Anthony Xavier and Merlyn Verona Vaz.
-Her family originates from Goa, India, and settled in Twickenham and then East Sheen, London.
+Valerie Vaz was born on 7 December 1954 in Aden (now part of Yemen) to Anthony Xavier and Merlyn Verona Vaz.
+Her family originates from Goa, India, and settled in Twickenham and then East Sheen.
 Vaz is a distant relative of Saint Joseph Vaz, a 17th-century missionary.
 Her father, previously a correspondent for The Times of India, worked in the airline industry, while her mother worked two jobs, as a teacher and for Marks & Spencer.
 Her father died by suicide when she was 16.

 Vaz was educated at Twickenham County Grammar School and later Bedford College.
 She attended the University of London, where she completed a BSc (Hons) degree in Biochemistry in 1978.
-The same year, she matriculated at Sidney Sussex College, Cambridge, to do research, but did not take a degree.
+The same year, she matriculated at Sidney Sussex College, Cambridge to do research, but did not take a degree.

 In 1984 she qualified as a solicitor and subsequently worked on legal issues for local government in London.
 She set up her own law firm, Townsend Vaz Solicitors, and has sat as a Deputy District Judge in the County Court on the Midland and Oxford Circuit.

+Vaz was a councillor in the London Borough of Ealing from 1986 to 1990, and the council's Deputy Leader from 1988 to 1989.

+At the 1999 European Parliament elections, Vaz stood in the East Midlands, but was not elected.

 In 2001, she joined the Government Legal Service, and worked at the Treasury Solicitors Department and the Ministry of Justice.
 She worked as a presenter and interviewer for the BBC TV programme Network East in 1987.